AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

     </body>
     ```

-    These are removed because they represent the compiled version of the CSS and JavaScript generated by the `ui.frontend` module.
+    These "includes" are removed because they represent the compiled version of the CSS and JavaScript generated by the `ui.frontend` module.
 Leave the other client libraries as they are going to be proxied from the running AEM instance.

 1. Open a new terminal window and navigate into the `ui.frontend` folder.
 Run the command `npm start`: